harsha-simhadri/big-ann-benchmarks/track3_baseline_faiss/README.md

 ## Building the index and searching

+The hardware environment is: 1 GPU on a machine with 768G RAM (practically unlimited).
+Therefore, the approach is to do the coarse quantization on GPU and store the IVF index in RAM with mild compression (PQ8).
+This means that to keep the GPU busy the number of centroids should be as large as possible.
+We use 1M in the example below.
+The GPU uses brute force computations to find the nearest centroids.

 ### 100M-scale

 The following command runs the index constuction and evaluates the search performance: